RealKareemAnees/API-Security-in-Action/Readme.md

 ### Evil Regex

-> these next sections arent frmo the book
+> these next sections aren't from the book

-there are some regex bad practices that open the door for DOOS attacks
+there are some regex bad practices that open the door for DoS attacks

 **Evil regexes typically have:**